 What is No-Fault Auto Insurance?

 In Canada, no-fault auto insurance is indemnity coverage for losses by an insured’s insurance company.
-No-fault liability provides a policyholder with guaranteed reimbursement of expenses after an accident no matter the designation of liability.
-While such policies restrict insured rights to recuperation of damage to tort litigation, criminal charges and conviction may be referenced by the courts.
+No-fault liability provides a policyholder with guaranteed reimbursement of expenses after an accident, no matter the designation of liability.
+While such policies restrict insured rights to recovery of damages in tort litigation, criminal charges and convictions may be referenced by the courts.

-Exemption from individual culpability for bodily injury liability in an automobile accident is a key feature of no-fault insurance provision.
-Insureds receive the benefit of bodily injury coverage regardless of responsible party.
+Exemption from individual culpability for bodily injury liability in an automobile accident is a key feature of a no-fault insurance provision.
+Insureds receive the benefit of bodily injury coverage regardless ofthe responsible party.
 This deviates from standard common law tort rules, which generally assign strict liability to tortious violations of the law.
-With no-fault insurance, drivers are able to avoid the more expensive detriments sustained during litigation of an accident case.
-This fact make no-fault auto insurance in hot demand.
+With no-fault insurance, drivers can avoid the more expensive detriments associated with litigation in an accident case.
+This fact makes no-fault auto insurance in hot demand.
 Assured coverage of injury and property loss is critical immediately following a road or highway accident.

 No-fault auto insurance coverage pays for stated losses.
 This may include some or all of the insured’s loss in an auto accident.
-Drivers carrying no-fault insurance are paid by their own insurer.
-The rationale for selecting no-fault insurance is particularly strong in Canada, where road accidents are commonly caused by weather and other elemental forces outside of driver control.
-For insured this means that collateral damages and personal injury are covered by their own insurer, without exception to negligence or liability found during investigation of the case.
+Drivers carrying no-fault insurance are paid by their insurer.
+The rationale for selecting no-fault insurance is compelling in Canada, where road accidents are often caused by weather and other external factors beyond a driver’s control.
+For the insured, this means that collateral damages and personal injury are covered by their insurer, regardless of any negligence or liability found during the investigation of the case.
 Replacement of finances disbursed to pay for medical and auto repair bills is generally faster with no-fault policies.
-Insured should check the terms and conditions to their policy to determine the exact rules to coverage and compensatory recuperation of losses.
+Insureds should check the terms and conditions of their policy to determine the exact rules of coverage and compensatory recovery of losses.

 Negligence Calculus

 Most liability lawsuits require application of the negligence calculus.
-Once someone is deemed at fault in an auto accident, the court will review if the cost or risk of prevention outweighed the cost or risk of taking alternate action.
+Once someone is deemed at fault in an auto accident, the court will review whether the cost or risk of prevention outweighs the cost or risk of taking an alternate action.
 Omission to act on repairs is a good example of how drivers can be cited as negligent, and therefore culpable in an auto accident.
-In traditional tort lawsuits where there is an injured party, the establishment of the degree of fault narrows duty to a standard of reasonable car in road conduct, as well as defines proportionality monies owed.
-Quebec and Ontario take a positivist, or civil law approach to this calculus with application of charts and rule indices to measure fault and responsibility to plaintiffs in direct compensation of property damage.
-Injury claims fall outside of this calculus, and are afforded review for unlimited compensation.
+In traditional tort lawsuits where there is an injured party, the establishment of the degree of fault narrows duty to a standard of reasonable care in road conduct, as well as defines the proportionality of the monetary damages owed.
+Quebec and Ontario adopt a positivist, or civil law, approach to this calculus, applying charts and rule indices to measure fault and responsibility in direct compensation for property damage.
+Injury claims fall outside of this calculus and are afforded review for unlimited compensation.

-If a collision evidences one or more than one driver was negligent in the incident, a number of insurance companies may become involved to settle the case.
-This can take additional time and money, costing insured far more than would otherwise be attributed to a policy in premium payment.
-Not surprising, no-fault insurance policies retain their popularity.
-Direct response to losses from an auto accident can be painful.
-No-fault puts you in the drivers seat without delay.
+If a collision indicates that one or more drivers were negligent in the incident, several insurance companies may become involved to settle the case.
+This can require additional time and money, resulting in the insured incurring far more costs than would otherwise be attributed to a policy in premium payments.
+Not surprisingly, no-fault insurance policies remain popular.
+Receiving a direct response to losses from an auto accident can be painful.
+No-fault puts you in the driver’s seat without delay.

 Establishing Fault in Joint and Several Liability Claims

-Court discovery of evidentiary proceedings addresses the fact to a case.
-Enforceability of insurance liability law references the terms and conditions to indemnity contract in an auto accident.
-When a court establishes strict, or joint and several liability for a road or highway accident, Canada’s negligence law support proportional assignment of faulty, and obligation to compensatory remedies.
+Court discovery of evidentiary proceedings addresses the facts of a case.
+Enforceability of insurance liability law references the terms and conditions of the indemnity contract in an auto accident.
+When a court establishes strict, or joint and several liability for a road or highway accident, Canada’s negligence law supports proportional assignment of fault, and obligation to compensatory remedies.
 Proportionality of liability by parties involved in an auto accident can range from 0% to 100% on a continuum of identified cause.
-Insurance premiums may be impacted by this risk calculus.
-Multiple claims or consecutive claims normally result in higher insured premiums.
+This risk calculus may impact insurance premiums.
+Multiple claims or consecutive claims usually result in higher insured premiums.

 Pros and Cons of No-Fault Insurance

 Drivers preferring no-fault auto insurance policies support the argument that road accidents are inevitable.
-Canada’s extensive network of rural roads and climatic conditions increase the chance that an accident will take place.
-Taking on a no-fault insurance policy also assumes risk in spite of no record of recklessness or negligence on a driver’s record.
-This shows substantial responsibility to maintaining a safe vehicle, and commitment to practicing proper driving conduct while on the road.
+Canada’s extensive network of rural roads and climatic conditions increases the likelihood that an accident will occur.
+Taking on a no-fault insurance policy also assumes risk despite no record of recklessness or negligence on a driver’s record.
+This shows substantial responsibility in maintaining a safe vehicle and commitment to practicing proper driving conduct while on the road.

-Criticism of no-fault auto insurance policies suggest that by not assigning due risk to negligent or reckless drivers, that insurance companies are defeating the purpose of offering coverage at all.
-Raised premiums, argue then, are no a high enough cost for reckless driving.
-Basically protecting unknown parties from the risk of legal settlement or payment of damages on a liability case, no-fault insurance policies do not do enough to deter dangerous conduct of irresponsible drivers.
+Criticism of no-fault auto insurance policies suggests that by not assigning due risk to negligent or reckless drivers, insurance companies are undermining the purpose of offering coverage in the first place.
+Raised premiums, argue then, are not a high enough cost for reckless driving.
+Essentially, protecting unknown parties from the risk of legal settlement or payment of damages in a liability case, no-fault insurance policies do not sufficiently deter the dangerous conduct of irresponsible drivers.